This is a preview. Access to the 50-State Charts tool requires a paid subscriptionRequest a Quote or Log in

 - Tip Pooling: Tip pooling is an arrangement by which employees' tips are pooled together for redistribution among other employees.
 States and localities that expressly allow tip pooling are marked as "Allowed under certain conditions."
 States and localities whose laws specifically state that tip pooling is not prohibited are marked as "Not prohibited."

-- Notice Requirements: States and localities that require employers to provide tipped employees with certain notifications are marked "Yes."
+- Notice Requirements: States and localities that require employers to provide tipped employees with certain notifications specific to the tip credit are marked "Yes."

-- Recordkeeping Requirements: States and localities that require employers of tipped employees to keep and maintain certain records are marked "Yes."
+- Recordkeeping Requirements: States and localities that require employers to keep and maintain certain records specific to tipped employees are marked "Yes."

 States and localities whose minimum wage laws are silent regarding these subjects, or that have no minimum wage law, are marked N/A. In these states and localities, employers covered by the FLSA should follow federal law.